KShebek/cbe504/main.typ

 $ r_i = r_(i)^(+) - r_(i)^(-) =  [(k_"B "T )/h C^std exp(-( Delta G_(i)^std^ddagger) / (R T)) 1/gamma^ddagger product_(j,nu_(i,j)<0) a_(j)^(|nu_(i,j)|)] [1-1/K_"a " product_j a_(j)^(nu_(i,j))]. $
 The term on the left-hand side is a significant kinetic term, which is heavily dependent on the activation (free) energy computed at the standard state.
 The term on the right-hand side is a significant thermodynamic term, which is heavily dependent on the equilibrium constant also at the standard state and represents the approach to equilibrium.
-If the activity of each reactant and product is the same that at equilibrium, the right-hand side becomes 0, and the net rate becomes 0 as well.
+If the activity of each reactant and product is the same as that at equilibrium, the right-hand side becomes 0, and the net rate becomes 0 as well.

 = Energy and Reactivity Trends <reaction-energy-diagrams>